OlegVitiuk/PhotoAlbum/README.md

-Second course work using Windows Forms.
+Project based on Windows Forms.
 It is desktop application for viewing photos, editing, creating photo albums